OatsRx/media-queries-challenge-/README.md

 - Remove the left and right margin for the devices below the 992px

 ## Feedback
-I found this challenge pretty straight forward
+I found this challenge pretty straight forward, although it has become apparent to me that the ordering of media queries is very important

 # media-queries-challenge-